-All About Outdoor Power Equipment and Small Engine Mechanics
+Life As an Outdoor Power Equipment and Small Engine Mechanic

 Job Description & Duties Diagnose, adjust, repair, or overhaul small engines used to power lawn mowers, chain saws, recreational sporting equipment and related equipment.

-Outdoor Power Equipment & Small Engine Mechanic Responsibilities
+List of Outdoor Power Equipment & Small Engine Mechanic Job Duties

 - Grind, ream, rebore, and re-tap parts to obtain specified clearances, using grinders, lathes, taps, reamers, boring machines, and micrometers.